 These Lazer Ice Auger blades come in a pack of 3 and in 6,7 and 8 inch lengths.
 They are made in Sweden, so you know you are getting top quality ice fishing blade replacements for your Lazer Hand Auger.

 - 1 year warranty

-The Eskimo HD06 Hand Auger is a six-inch model which is very popular in the market right now.
+The Eskimo HD06 Hand Auger is an eight-inch model which is very popular in the market right now.
 It has razor-sharp steel blades that can cut through the ice smoothly without causing any cracks.
 As a popular hand auger with a decent price, it is one of the best options if you are planning to try ice fishing.

 This unit is perfect for those hobby ice fishers, that only plan on ice fishing a few times a year and would like to save some money over buying a powered auger.

 If you’re not into manual labor when you’re out on the ice, consider one of the best ice augers that come in electric, gas and propane.